-Scotscraig Golf Club is situated close to the sea, but it's more heathland in character than links.
-The course plays over undulating terrain and is used for Open Qualifying when the Open is at St Andrews.
+Scotscraig Golf Club is situated close to the sea, it's part heathland and part links.
+The hybrid course plays over undulating terrain and is used for Open Qualifying when the Open is at St Andrews.

 Tom Dunn laid out Shanklin & Sandown Golf Club’s original 9-hole course in 1900 but, two years later, James Braid was called in to add another nine holes.